petermr/pygetpapers/docs/styleguide.md

 **Rationale**: Using incorrect dates in documentation creates confusion and reduces credibility.
 Always verify the current date from the system.

+### STYLE: Document date sources explicitly

+- ✅ **Good**: "July 27, 2025 (system date of generation)" or "2023-12-01 (extracted from source document)"
+- ❌ **Bad**: Using dates without indicating their source
+- **Requirement**: Always report the source of any date used in documentation or code

+**Date Source Categories:**
+1. **System date of generation**: Date when code/document was created (obtained via `date` command)
+2. **Date extracted from other document**: Date taken from source materials, APIs, or external references

+**Rationale**: Explicit date sourcing prevents confusion, enables verification, and maintains documentation credibility.
+Users need to know whether dates represent creation time or extracted content.

 ## Interface Design

 ### STYLE: Remove unused UI elements